Western painting: Baroque and Rococo

-19th century: Neo-classicism, History painting, Romanticism, Impressionism, Post Impressionism, Symbolism
+19th century

 After Rococo there arose in the late 18th century, in architecture, and then in painting severe neo-classicism, best represented by such artists as David and his heir Ingres.
 Ingres' work already contains much of the sensuality, but none of the spontaneity, that was to characterize Romanticism.

 By the mid-19th century, painters became liberated from the demands of their patronage to only depict scenes from religion, mythology, portraiture or history.
 Art became more purely a means of personal expression in the work of painters like Francisco de Goya, John Constable, and J. M. W. Turner.
 Romantic painters turned landscape painting into a major genre, considered until then as a minor genre or as a decorative background for figure compositions.

 Some of the major painters of this period are Eugène Delacroix, Théodore Géricault, J. M. W. Turner, Caspar David Friedrich and John Constable.
 Francisco Goya's late work demonstrates the Romantic interest in the irrational, the work of Arnold Böcklin evokes mystery, the work of the Pre-Raphaelite Brotherhood in England combines assiduous devotion to nature with nostalgia for medieval culture, and the paintings of Aesthetic movement artist James Abbott McNeill Whistler evoke sophistication, decadence, and the philosophy of "art for art's sake".
 In the United States the Romantic tradition of landscape painting was known as the Hudson River School: exponents include Thomas Cole, Frederic Edwin Church, Albert Bierstadt, Thomas Moran, and John Frederick Kensett.
 Luminism was a movement in American landscape painting related to the Hudson River School.

 A major force in the turn towards Realism at mid-century was Gustave Courbet, whose unidealized paintings of common people offended viewers accustomed to the conventional subject matter and licked finish of academic art, but inspired many younger artists.
 The leading Barbizon School painter Jean-François Millet also painted landscapes and scenes of peasant life.
 Loosely associated with the Barbizon School was Camille Corot, who painted in both a romantic and a realistic vein; his work prefigures Impressionism, as did the paintings of Johan Jongkind and Eugène Boudin (who was one of the first French landscape painters to paint outdoors).
 Boudin was an important influence on the young Claude Monet, whom in 1857 he introduced to plein air painting.